junxit/us-congress-bills-114/metadata.md

 - 2016-05-12 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5046.
 - 2016-05-12 — The Speaker designated the Honorable Virginia Foxx to act as Chairwoman of the Committee.
 - 2016-05-12 — The previous question was ordered pursuant to the rule. (consideration: CR H2316)
+- 2016-05-16 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.